ibm-cloud-docs/power-iaas/getting-started.md

 You get fast and flexible management that can be connected to access a stack of enterprise services from IBM – all with pay-as-you-use billing.
 Using these services you can easily adjust workloads with flexible compute capacity. {{site.data.keyword.powerSys_notm}} instances can be used across the IBM Cloud platform globally.
 You can quickly deploy a {{site.data.keyword.powerSys_notm}} to meet your specific business needs and easily control workload demands.
 Avoid the large capital expenses or added risk when migrating your essential workloads and get started with {{site.data.keyword.powerSys_notm}} today!
 For frequently asked questions about the {{site.data.keyword.powerSys_notm}}, see [FAQ](/docs/power-iaas?topic=power-iaas-powervs-faqs).

-## IBM {{site.data.keyword.powerSys_notm}} Public Cloud
-{: #public-cloud}

-[Off-premises]{: tag-blue}

- IBM {{site.data.keyword.powerSys_notm}} resources reside in IBM data centers with dedicated networking and Storage area network (SAN)-attached Fibre Channel storage.
-You can choose one of the regions that is listed in the specifications that are nearest to your data center.
-IBM Power clients who rely on private cloud infrastructure can now quickly and economically extend their Power IT resources on the cloud.

-In the data centers, the {{site.data.keyword.powerSys_notm}} are separated from the rest of the IBM Cloud servers with separate networks and direct-attached storage.
-The internal networks are fenced but offer connectivity options to IBM Cloud infrastructure or private cloud environments.
-This infrastructure design enables {{site.data.keyword.powerSys_notm}} to maintain key enterprise software certification and support as the {{site.data.keyword.powerSys_notm}} architecture is identical to certified private cloud infrastructure.

-If you are creating or configuring a {{site.data.keyword.powerSys_notm}} instance to support an SAP NetWeaver or SAP HANA workload, see [Planning your deployment](https://cloud.ibm.com/docs/sap?topic=sap-power-vs-planning-items){: external} and [Deploying your infrastructure](https://cloud.ibm.com/docs/sap?topic=sap-power-vs-set-up-vpc-infrastructure){: external}.

-If you are creating or configuring a Red Hat OpenShift Cluster on {{site.data.keyword.powerSys_notm}}, see [Cloud native development and application modernization by using Red Hat OpenShift on {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-app-modernization-using-RedHat-openshift).

 ## IBM {{site.data.keyword.powerSys_notm}} Private Cloud
 {: #private-cloud}